soda-auto/soda-sim-remote-ctrl/README.md

   - ``Simulator``

 ### UE4API Class
 The UE4API is a implementation of the [Remote Control API HTTP](https://docs.unrealengine.com/5.3/en-US/remote-control-api-http-reference-for-unreal-engine/) protocol based on the aiohttp library.
-This is a simple and small class that simply implements all the endpoints according to the protocol:
+This is a simple and small class that simply implements all the endpoints according to the HTTP protocol:
   - ``UE4API.req_object_call(...)``
   - ``UE4API.req_object_property(...)``
   - ``UE4API.req_search_assets(...)``